LAMC Department of Political Science Policy Regarding Political Representatives Visiting Political Science Classrooms

 · This policy strictly adheres to the rules and regulations established by the California Education Code on Political Activity in the Classroom.
 Per these regulations, activities related directly to political campaigns are forbidden nor may college resources be utilized to endorse campaign activities or political candidates.

 · Los Angeles Mission College and individual faculty members do not endorse or favor any political official, candidate, or ideology over another.

 The following are the rules instituted by faculty members of the Department of Political Science, and these rules apply to all full and part-time instructors.
 Visitors must honor these rules in order to gain access to any classroom.
 However, per the guidelines below, access to any classroom is at the sole discretion of the individual instructor.

 1. Class time may not be used for campaign activities.
 The content of the presentations must be relevant to the course content and geared towards meeting the student learning outcomes contained in the official course outline on record.

-2. Each instructor will have the option to make a decision whether to invite speakers into their classrooms and give equal time to a variety of perspectives.
+2. Each instructor will have the option to make a decision whether to invite speakers into their classrooms.

 3. Before a speaker comes into the classroom, it is the responsibility of that instructor to go over the guidelines of what can and cannot be discussed with our students.